anova-ai/public_docs/Embedded_Analytics/documentation.md

 **Type**: Integer

 **Description**: The number of iterations the AI took.
-Each iteration consists of a thought, data request, SQL, and micro analysis.
+Each iteration consists of a thought, data request, SQL, data, and micro analysis.

 ### `context`